 Finally settles all of that group’s historical claims against the Crown, and

 - Is detailed in a Deed of Settlement.

 The Office of Treaty Settlements negotiates on behalf of the Crown.
-The Office’s website provides information about ‘what is a settlement’, focusing on the concept of ‘redress’, which recognises the claimant group’s historical grievances and focuses on restoring in some measure, the relationship between the claimant group and the Crown, and to contributing to the group’s economic development.
+The OTS website provides information about ‘what is a settlement’, focusing on the concept of redress, which recognises the claimant group’s historical grievances, aims at restoring in some measure the relationship between the claimant group and the Crown, and contributing to the group’s future economic development.